 There is no final exam or final exam grade in an AP course.
 The third and fourth quarter grades determine the second semester average.
-Each quarter is worth 25% of the final grade.
+Each of these final two quarters is worth 25% of the final grade.
 Students who take an AP course must take the AP exam in order to receive AP credit.